 The New Norfolk community was made up of hardy stock and most of the families had come from fairly austere beginnings.
 At this time in history families were not too keen to publicly announce that they had convict ancestry or had come to the new country on the bones of desperation.
 Or indeed, that one of them was suffering from a serious mental health illness which carried a great deal of stigma and was largely misunderstood.
 It was the turn of the new century and one did not want to necessarily shake the closet too hard.

-I have recently acquired the patient records for John from the archives in Tasmania, these relate to his admissions and time at the New Norfolk Hospital for the Insane.
+I have acquired the patient records for John from the archives in Tasmania, these relate to his admissions and time at the New Norfolk Hospital for the Insane.
 Having spent many years working in health and mental health supports; my heart goes out to Hannah and the family for whom this hardship must have been extremely upsetting and for my great-great grandfather whose greatest prison was a frightening and confusing disease of the mind.

 HSD284/1/2475 Kingschott, John William dob c.1857

 Patient file: HSD284/1/2475 Kingschott, John William dob c.1857

 “John William, dearly beloved husband of Annie Kingshott, aged 66 years.
 Hannah is listed as living at Humphrey Street in New Norfolk.

 Within two months on the 19th December 1923 Hannah is also recorded in the funeral notices of the Hobart Mercury;

 KINGSHOTT- On December 19, 1923, at her late residence, Humphrey-street, New Norfolk, Hannah, relict of the late John William Kingshott, aged 68 years.
 The Mercury Hobart Newspaper.